-230

-$$\rho{i} = \frac{\sum{j,k} \overline{VKT}{j,k} \cdot NV{current\year-k,j} \cdot SR{j,k} \cdot EF{i,j,k} \cdot DP{i,j}}{L{i}}$$

-Eq.4

-where $\rho_i$ is the emission density of i type road, $g \cdot km^{-1} \cdot year^{-1}$ ; $\overline{VKT}{j,k}$ is the average VKT per vehicle, $km \cdot year^{-1}$ ; $NV{current\year-k,j}$ is the new vehicle population of type j k years ago; $SR{j,k}$ is the survival rate of a k-year-old type j vehicle, The data came from a nationwide vehicle survival pattern research conducted by Hao el al. (2011).
-And the survival curves are shown in SI, Figure S2; $DP{i,j}$ is the distance portion for type j truck running on type i road; and $L_i$ is the total length of type i road in China, km.
+$$\frac{\sum{j,k} \overline{\text{VKT}}{j,k} \cdot \text{NV}{\text{current_year}} - k, j \cdot \text{SR}{j,k} \cdot \text{EF}{i,j,k} \cdot \text{DP}{i,j}}{L{i}},$$ where ρ_i is the emission density of i type road, g km-1 yr-1; $\overline{\text{VKT}}{j,k}$ is the average VKT per vehicle, km year-1; $\text{NV}{\text{current_year}} - k, j$ is the new vehicle population of type jk years ago; SR{j,k} is the survival rate of a k-year-old type j vehicle (data came from nationwide vehicle survival pattern research conducted by Hao el al., 2011, and the survival curves are shown in Fig. S2); DP{i,j} is the distance portion for type j truck running on type i road; and L_i is the total length of type i road in China, km.
 The subscript k refers to the age of a vehicle.
 The remaining variables are the same as described above.

-With the emission density number, the national emissions inventory can be calculated according to the spatial distribution of different types of road.
-In this research, multi-dimensions of inventories have been created to present the spatial distribution of freight truck emissions.
+With the emission-density number, the national emissions inventory can be calculated according to the spatial distribution of different types of road.
+In this research, multidimensions of inventories have been created to present the spatial distribution of freight-truck emissions.

-3 Results and Discussion
+3 Results and discussion

-3.1 Activity Level of Freight Trucks
+3.1 Activity level of freight trucks

 Freight trucks with different ages were investigated in this research.
-According to a former study, the total distance that a passenger car traveled has a quadratic relationship versus its age (Liu et al., 2008).
+According to a former study, the total distance that a passenger car traveled has a quadratic relationship to its age (Liu et al., 2008).
 This relationship means that as the passenger car ages, the mileage traveled per year decreases.
-According to the investigated samples in this study, the average total kilometers that a truck traveled also follow the similar pattern (shown in Figure 2).
+According to the investigated samples in this study, the average total kilometers that a truck traveled also follow the similar pattern (shown in Fig. 2).
 With an R-squared value of 0.9651, the empirical quadratic equation is adequate to describe the average activity level.
-The standard error in this research is relatively high compared with passenger car, revealing large variation among the trucks of the same age.
+The standard error in this research is relatively high compared to passenger cars, revealing large variation among the trucks of the same age.
 This significant variation is caused by the diversity of functions of different trucks, which makes the investigation of truck activity a difficult task.
 However, the investigation result is the only data available to understand the characteristics of trucks at different ages.
-Moreover, unlike former research that used average mileage traveled for the entire fleet (Huo et al., 2012b;Fu et al., 2001), these results represent the aging effect of trucks, namely that the annual mileage decreases as the truck grows older.
+Moreover, unlike former research that used average mileage traveled for the entire fleet (Huo et al., 2012b; Fu et al., 2001), these results represent the aging effect of trucks, namely that the annual mileage decreases as the truck grows older.
 By neglecting the annual mileage reduction as trucks age, the impact of old trucks may be exaggerated because they do not actually run as much as newer trucks.
 Therefore, this investigation will help to identify the contribution of trucks under different ages more accurately.

 Moreover, mileage correction factors by vehicle type were introduced to identify the differences between each type of truck, as shown in Table 2.
-The correction factors were the ratio of the average kilometers travelled of a certain type of truck versus the entire truck fleet.
-From the value of correction factors we can see that as GVW grows, the average kilometers travelled increase.
+The correction factors were the ratio of the average kilometers traveled of a certain type of truck versus the entire truck fleet.
+From the value of correction factors we can see that as GVW grows, the average kilometers traveled increase.